 *Ian and Colin are corporate IGC members.
 This means they're employed by companies which provide professional independent services, and Aegon UK’s service contract is with the company rather than the individual.

 The Terms of Reference applicable to our IGC are available here(Opens new window).

 The IGC has developed its own value for money principles to reflect Aegon UK’s book of business.
 These value for money principles reflect research amongst Aegon UK’s customers and also amongst broader consumers which asked what they regarded as key to value for money.

 The findings showed that as well as looking for low charges and good returns on their investments, customers want a choice of funds, which are responsive to the appetite for investment risk they have and that they want to be able to keep track of their policy’s performance online.
 These are all reflected in the principles.

 If you're a member of a workplace pension scheme with Aegon UK, then the IGC’s work is important to you.
 Aegon UK and its IGC work together to make sure workplace pension schemes offer value for money in line with the principles the IGC has developed.

 The IGC published its first Annual Report(Opens new window)(Opens new window) in April 2016, where it gave its opinion on the value for money offered by Aegon UK’s workplace pension schemes.
 Future IGC reports will be published on an annual basis.

 Get in touch

-If you would like to contact the IGC, you can get in touch by email at email@example.com
+The IGC is particularly keen to hear from workplace pension members.
+If you'd like to contact the IGC, you can get in touch by email at firstname.lastname@example.org